neural-loop/visioninit.dev/content/about/_index.md

 ---
 title: 'About Justin Riddiough'
-description: 'Meet Justin Riddiough, founder of VisionInit, bringing 20+ years of hands-on software engineering, security expertise, and a pragmatic approach to your technical challenges.'
+description: 'Meet Justin Riddiough, bringing 20+ years of hands-on software engineering, security expertise, and a pragmatic approach to your technical challenges.'
 draft: false
 # Add image and text block parameters
 image1:
   src: '/images/about/justin.jpg'
   alt: 'Photo of Justin Riddiough'
-  caption: 'Justin Riddiough, Founder of VisionInit.'
+  caption: 'Justin Riddiough'
 text_block_1: | # Use | for multi-line text
   Justin's journey in technology wasn't forged in lecture halls; it began with the hands-on curiosity of exploring a Commodore 64, fostering a lifelong drive to understand how systems work – and how to make them better and more secure.
 This practical, self-taught foundation complements his extensive professional experience.